BenHornerTech/ActiveIQ/README.md

 ```

 [Node Performance + FCP](AIQ-Node-FC.ps1)
-This script is the same as the Performance script above, but adds an additional flag to highlight any nodes in the cluster that currently delivery FCP IOPS.
+This script is the same as the Performance script above, but adds an additional flag to highlight any nodes in the cluster that currently deliver FCP IOPS.

 ```
 Displaying results for all 2 nodes in cluster CLUSTER